caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_data_discovery_description.md

 *Covers: Containerized Decoding & Inspection Environment*

-To ensure reproducibility and security, we containerized the discovery process.
-We **do not** hardcode the API key; it is passed as an Environment Variable.
+To ensure reproducibility, we containerized the discovery process.

 ### 4.1 Directory Structure